 8 a.m. - Comfy biscuit at Home Grown

 Start the day off with one of Atlanta’s most iconic (and super filling) dishes, the comfy biscuit at Home Grown in the Reynoldstown neighborhood.
 This Memorial Drive restaurant is a breakfast favorite among locals and chefs.
 The biscuit is topped with fried chicken and smothered in sausage gravy.
 There’s almost always a wait on the weekends, but it’s definitely worth it.
 Take a post-breakfast stroll through the beautiful and historic Oakland Cemetery, one mile west on Memorial in Grant Park.
-Check website for hours.
-Patio available.
+Read more about the comfy chicken biscuit and its cult status in Atlanta.
 Located within walking distance of the Eastside Beltline.
 Accessible via MARTA buses 21 and 107.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/6058897/JTP_4424.0.jpg)

-MID-MORNING ALTERNATIVES: Buteco for Brazilian street snacks and a cortado (head here in the evening for stellar caipirinhas) in Grant Park.
-Buzz Coffee and Winehouse on Cascade for nitro coffee on draft and macarons or a daily pastry (wine and wine cocktails served later in the day, alongside sandwiches and sharable snacks).
-El Vinedo Local in Midtown for a latte and spinach and mushroom empanada (head in later for South American wines and ceviches and larger entrees at dinner.)
-The Daily in Berkeley Park for a black sesame latte or power smoothie and refreshing spring salad filled with local greens.
+MID-MORNING ALTERNATIVES: Buzz Coffee and Winehouse on Cascade for nitro coffee on draft and macarons or a daily pastry (wine and wine cocktails served later in the day, alongside sandwiches and sharable snacks).
+Larakin in Midtown for no-nonsense coffee and espresso paired with biscuits and focaccia, tinned fish, and cheese and charcuterie with wine in the afternoons and evenings (currently BYOB).
+Golden Drops Cafe in Decatur for Latin American pastries and sandwiches, including guava and cheese empanadas, and coffee.
+The Daily in Berkeley Park or Inman Park for a black sesame latte and seasonal salad filled with local greens and grains.

 3:30 p.m. - Exploring Sweet Auburn Curb Market

-Grab a mid-day snack from one of the many food stalls at the Municipal Market in downtown Atlanta, like Jamaican beef patties from Afrodish or poke and egg rolls from O’ Mi Ga.
+Grab a snack from one of the many food stalls at the Municipal Market (Sweet Auburn Curb Market) in downtown Atlanta, like Jamaican beef patties from Afrodish or poke and egg rolls from O’ Mi Ga.
 Wash it down with a cold-pressed juice or smoothie from Rawesome Juicery or order coffee and gelato from Three Peaches.
 Then explore the market’s produce, meat, and seafood vendors.
-Make sure to pick up some pralines from Miss D’s, too.
+Make sure to pick up some pralines from Miss D’s.
 Accessible via the Atlanta street car and MARTA bus 3.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/23034382/Lunch_12.jpg)

 MID-AFTERNOON ALTERNATIVES: Just Add Honey for tea service and light snacks on John Wesley Dobbs.
-LT’s Wings on Fairburn Road for lemon pepper wet wings.
 Bread and Butterfly for coffee, wine, or an aperitif and a scone, a slice of quiche du jour, or rice croquettes.
-Cafecito Cafe for a horchata latte and pan dulce in Capitol View.
+Yay Beignet at Irwin Street Market for beignets dipped in praline sauce and a cup of Ethiopian coffee.
+Explore the many food stalls at Plaza Fiesta on Buford Highway.

-5:30 p.m. — Happy hour in the patio garden at Staplehouse
+5:30 p.m. — Garden patio happy hour at Staplehouse

 Before heading to dinner, grab a charcuterie and cheese spread and a bottle of wine to share with friends at Staplehouse, an Edgewood Avenue neighborhood market offering a menu of daily dishes from its back counter.
-Food here ranges from seriously large grinders and perfectly smoked pork tacos to burrata and farro bowls topped with a jammy egg and fresh-baked hand pies.
-Order wine and beer by the bottle or glass as well as cocktails and head out back to sit on the covered patio or in the garden.
+Food here ranges from meaty grinders and perfectly smoked pork tacos to wood-fired pizzas and burrata and farro bowls topped with a jammy egg.
+Order cocktails, wine, or beer and head out back to the covered patio or find a seat at one of the tables in the garden.
 Accessible via the Eastside Beltline trail.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/22200849/Staplehouse_1.jpg)

-HAPPY HOUR ALTERNATIVES: Located next door to Staplehouse, Biggerstaff Brewing Co. is a brewpub serving shareable snacks on Edgewood, like smoked Vidalia onion rings and crispy cornbread bites, paired with pale ales, pilsners, lagers, and sours.
-Martinis and shrimp cocktail at LLoyd’s on DeKalb Avenue.
-Empire State South for wine and oysters, fries with hollandaise, or pimento cheese and accompaniments in Midtown.
-Take a seat out back in the garden.
-Happy hour at Thai restaurant Talat Market in Summerhill could include a bowl of shrimp chips and a martini made with vodka, gin, or pisco mixed with blanc vermouth, dry madeira, pandan, artichoke, and orange bitters.
-The cocktails at Talat Market are some of the best in the city right now.
+HAPPY HOUR ALTERNATIVES: Located next door to Staplehouse, Biggerstaff Brewing Co. is a brewpub serving shareable snacks, like smoked Vidalia onion rings and crispy cornbread bites, paired with pale ales, pilsners, lagers, and sours.
+Martinis and shrimp cocktail or cheesy bread at LLoyd’s on DeKalb Avenue.
+Poor Hendrix in East Lake for cocktails, wine, or beer and basket of sticky sesame wings.
+Happy hour at Thai restaurant Talat Market in Summerhill should include shrimp chips and wine or a martini made with vodka, gin, or pisco.
+Ranger Station in the Old Fourth Ward above Ladybird Mess Hall for snacks and national park-themed cocktails like the El Capitan made with sage and cardamon-infused gin.

-LATE-NIGHT ALTERNATIVES: La Pastorcita for late-night tacos on Buford Highway.
-Octopus Bar in East Atlanta Village for drinks and snacking into the wee hours.
-Our Bar ATL on Edgewood for drinks, dancing, and late-night wings or food from a rotating array of pop-up chefs.
+LATE-NIGHT ALTERNATIVES: Led by longtime Atlanta bartender Kysha Cyrus, Mambo Zombi resides just above Georgia Beer Garden.
+Step into a space (via a neon-lit pink coffin) themed after celebrations like Día de los Muertos for Caribbean-style drinks and classic cocktails.
+La Pastorcita for late-night tacos on Buford Highway.
+Local haunt Octopus Bar in East Atlanta Village for drinks and snacking into the wee hours.
+Our Bar ATL on Edgewood for drinks, dancing, and late-night wings or food from an automat.
 Northside Tavern for cheap beer, shots, and Blues music.
-Pop over to Euclid Avenue Yacht Club in Little Five Points for Yacht tots and a cold beer or Jack and Coke.
 Grab a King slice from Edgewood Pizzeria on Edgewood Avenue in the Old Fourth Ward.
+Midtown Bowl for late-night bowling, snacks, and close to 200 local, domestic, and imported craft beers.

 1 a.m. - Beer and a show at the Clermont Lounge

-It’s time to hit up the infamous Clermont Lounge in the basement of the Hotel Clermont on Ponce, directly beneath restaurant Tiny Lou’s (another great option for dinner in Atlanta).
+Hit up the infamous Clermont Lounge in the basement of the Hotel Clermont on Ponce, directly beneath restaurant Tiny Lou’s (another great option for dinner in Atlanta.)
 This iconic strip bar is a frequent stop for both tourists and locals, and has been for over 50 years.
 The dubious vice den is where to head for PBR and a peep show filled with aging strippers, including beloved Atlanta icon, Blondie.
 Watch the Atlanta living legend crush a few beer cans between her breasts.
 Absolutely no photos allowed.
 Lyft or Uber.
 Buses tend to stop running after 1 a.m.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/4149976/11204974_10153520500535116_5045941704414974653_n.0.jpg)